cooper/juno/doc/oper_flags.md

 ### see_hosts

-Show users' hostnames and IP addresses in WHOIS.
+Show users' hostnames and IP addresses in `WHOIS`.

 ### see_secret

-See secret and private channels where they would otherwise be hidden.
+See secret (+s) and private (+p) channels where they would otherwise be hidden.

 ### (g)squit

-Disconnect links to the local server or issue SQUIT command (g)lobally.
+Disconnect uplinks from the server with `SQUIT`.

 ### (g)connect

-Establish links to the local server or issue CONNECT command (g)lobally.
+Establish uplinks to the server with `CONNECT`.

 ### (g)kill

-Kill users locally or (g)lobally.
+Remove a user from the server with the `KILL` command.

 ### modules

-Use MODLOAD, MODUNLOAD, and MODRELOAD commands.
+Use `MODLOAD`, `MODUNLOAD`, and `MODRELOAD` commands.

 ### (g)update

-Update the git repository on the local server or (g)lobally.
+Update the server git repository with `UPDATE`.

 ### (g)checkout

-Switch branches or commits on the git repository of the local server or (g)lobally.
+Switch the server git repository to a different release with `CHECKOUT`.

 ### (g)reload

-Issue a RELOAD command locally or (g)lobally.
+Reload the server with the `RELOAD` command.

 ### kline

-Add and remove K-Lines.
+Add and remove K-Lines with `KLINE` and `UNKLINE`.

 ### dline

-Add and remove D-Lines.
+Add and remove D-Lines with `DLINE` and `UNDLINE`.

 ### resv

-Add and remove channel and nickname reservations.
+Add and remove channel and nickname reservations with `RESV` and `UNRESV`.

 ### list_bans

-View K-Lines, D-Lines, etc.
+View K-Lines, D-Lines, etc. with the `BANS` command.

 ### (g)confget

-Use CONFGET command to view the server configuration locally or (g)lobally.
+Use `CONFGET` to view the server configuration.

 ### (g)confset

-Use CONFSET command to dynamically modify the server configuration locally or (g)lobally.
+Use `CONFSET` to dynamically modify the server configuration.

 ### set_permanent

-Mark channels as permanent (+P) or temporary.
+Mark channels as permanent (+P).

+### modesync

+Fix channel desyncs with the `MODESYNC` command.